-Laws and regulatory frameworks provide clearly defined standards for occupational health and safety at the Company.
-But in many cases, NORMA Group goes significantly beyond merely meeting requirements.
-In light of the subject’s importance, it is addressed in the HEALTH AND SAFETY POLICY, which is valid throughout the Group.
+Laws and regulatory frameworks provide clearly defined standards for occupational health and safety at the company.
+But in many cases, NORMA Group goes beyond merely meeting requirements.
+Considering the subject’s importance, it is addressed in the HEALTH AND SAFETY POLICY, which is valid throughout the Group.
 In the policy, NORMA Group commits to providing a safe and risk-free working environment for all employees and any other stakeholders affected by its business activities.
-Through supplementary programs, the Company aims to ensure that all workplaces offer the highest level of safety to avoid accidents.
-In particular, the locations make technical arrangements and conduct training courses to prevent accidents at work.
+Through supplementary programs, the company aims to ensure that all workplaces offer the highest level of safety to avoid accidents and incidents.
+In particular, the site locations make technical arrangements and conduct training courses to prevent accidents at work.
 These high standards apply to temporary workers as well as to regular staff.
 In addition, NORMA Group also includes health and safety certifications in its supplier scoring process.
 SUSTAINABILITY IN PURCHASING

 Certification of all manufacturing sites

 Throughout NORMA Group, all manufacturing sites have local health and safety representatives, who – along with the respective plant management and safety committees – ensure the implementation of health and safety standards and serve as experts for questions on the topic.
-At the end of 2021, 21 of 27 of the production sites that had been part of NORMA Group for more than 12 months were externally audited and certified according to the international standard ISO 45001.
-Compared to the end of 2020, the absolute number of certified sites increased by one.
+At the end of 2022, 24 of 27 of the production sites that had been part of NORMA Group for more than 12 months were externally audited and certified according to the international standard ISO 45001.
+Compared to the end of 2021, the absolute number of certified sites increased by three.

 ISO 45001 prescribes conducting regular assessments at site level to identify risks for the occupational health and safety of workers.
-On this basis, regular internal audits are carried out in order to identify potential for improvements and to define appropriate measures.
+On this basis, regular internal audits are carried out to identify potential for improvements and to define appropriate measures.
 Progress resulting from these measures is tracked regularly.
-NORMA Group has finalized the transition of its OHSAS 18001:2007-certified manufacturing sites to the new ISO 45001:2018 occupational health and safety standard.
+NORMA Group leverages the development of the OHS to sustain safety performance.

-Health and safety governance at global, regional and local levels
+Health and safety governance on the global, regional and local levels

 The success of NORMA Group’s health and safety management is assessed by regular reporting by the global health and safety management team to the Management Board.
-Thorough root cause analyses are derived from this at the site level, and countermeasures are defined.
-Progress on the measures is also reported to the Management Board.
+Root cause analyses are derived from this at the site level, and countermeasures are defined.
+Progress on systemic measures is also reported to the Management Board.

-In addition, every region has introduced a regular Health and Safety Circle that requires all locations to conduct self-assessments on the current status quo of their health and safety activities.
-Participants include the health and safety managers of each location in the respective region as well as the regional and global health and safety management team.
+In addition to regular EH&S regional staff meetings, the regions have the option to conduct a Health and Safety Circle meeting that requires its applicable locations to conduct self-assessments on the current status quo of their health and safety activities and strategic initiatives.
+Participants include the health and safety managers or representatives of each location in the respective region as well as the regional and global health and safety management team.
 Usually, the circles also invite participants from other regions to increase the sharing of best practices on a global level.

 Accident rate as the important key performance indicator

 NORMA Group also monitors the number of medical treatments or accidents that result in a work loss of less than three days (medical treatment rate).
-In 2021, this figure stood at 27.4 treatments per 1,000 employees.
-The rate increased slightly compared to 2020 (25.1).
-The main reason for the 8.9 % increase in the Medical Treatment Incident Rate for Group level in 2021 compared to the previous year is due to an 18 % increase in the medical treatment cases in the EMEA region, resulting in a 14 % increase in the treatment rate.
-The Americas region has a slight increase in the medical treatment cases of 5 %, but an improvement in the medical treatment rate of -6%.
-The APAC region remained unchanged.
-The primary drivers of the EMEA increased was driven by sharp increased from NORMA Lifial, NORMA Czech, and NORMA Germany GmbH.
+In 2022, this figure stood at 21.3 treatments per 1,000 employees.
+The rate increased slightly compared to 2021 (2021: 27.4).
+The main reason for the 22% decrease in the Medical Treatment Incident Rate for Group level in 2022 compared to the previous year is due to a 33% decrease in the medical treatment cases in the EMEA region and 10% decrease in Americas region, resulting in a 22% decrease overall in the treatment cases.
+The APAC region had an increase in the medical treatment cases of 78%.
+The primary drivers of the APAC increase was driven by sharp increased from NORMA EJT(Changzhou) Co., Ltd. new plant and Kimplas Piping Systems Ltd.

 In order to focus on preventive rather than reactive measures, NORMA Group also monitors the number of “near miss” events, which are occasions where an accident nearly happened but was just avoided.
 Incidents, medical treatments and near misses are reported to line managers, who report this information to local health and safety representatives.